Ford Fiesta (fourth generation): Design

 The model featured a range of new Zetec-SE engines, available in 1.25 L and 1.4 L forms; the 1.8 litre diesel engine was slightly modified for the Mark IV, now marketed as the "Endura DE".
-Lower specification models used what would be the final development of the stalwart "Valencia" engine which had been with the Fiesta since the Mk1 - now known as Endura-E - in both 1.0 L and 1.3 L capacities.
+Lower specification models used what would be the final development of the long-running "Valencia" engine which had been with the Fiesta since the Mk1 - now known as Endura-E - in both 1.0 L and 1.3 L capacities.
+The chassis and suspension were also re-engineered to give vastly improved ride and handling.

 In Brazil a 1.0 litre (Endura Engine) version was available in Popular trim level.
 Also a 1.3 litre (Endura) and a 1.4 litre 16V (Zetec-SE) was available in CLX trim level; it was sold in Argentina and Chile.
 The UK trim level line up had relatively few changes over the years: (1995, Encore, LX, Si, Ghia; 1996, Ghia X added as range-topper; 1998, Si replaced by Zetec, petrol LX models briefly renamed Zetec LX, Ghia X models axed; 1999, Finesse added between Encore and Zetec).

 In 1997, the Mark IV was introduced in South Africa, the first time the Fiesta had been sold in that market.
 Only one engine was available, the 1.3 litre Endura E. It subsequently won the South African Car of the Year award.
 The 1.3 litre engine was replaced with the 1.4 litre PTE (CVH) engine in 1999.

 The Mark IV was not sold in North America.

-The German-built Ford Puma was based on the Mark IV, sharing its underpinnings.
+The German-built Ford Puma, launched in 1997, was based on the Mark IV, sharing its underpinnings.
 For this reason the 1.7 VCT engine from the Ford Puma has become an extremely popular engine swap into the Mark IV and Mark IV facelift Fiesta.
 This gives the popular hatchback an extra 100 cc over the previous largest engine size available, variable cam timing and better ratio gearbox while still retaining a factory finish as all components are a direct swap.